 - An Instagram feed post shows up in your followers’ feed and in your profile grid.
 You can share photos and videos that are up to 60 minutes long, although we would recommend keeping videos between 10 seconds and two minutes to maintain engagement.

 - Instagram Stories allow you to share photos and videos to your ‘Story’ which disappear after 24 hours.
 Each video or photo lasts a maximum of 15 seconds, but you can share multiple video clips across several 15-second frames if you need to communicate a longer message.
 We would recommend keeping this to 5-6 frames to reduce the drop off rate.
 You can save Instagram Stories to your profile by creating a ‘Highlight’.
-You can request full Instagram Stories takeover guidance from the Social Media Team by emailing firstname.lastname@example.org.
+You can request full Instagram Stories takeover guidance - email the Social Media Team at email@example.com.

 - Instagram Reels are a way to share short video clips on Instagram.
 Videos can be a maximum of 60 seconds, but we would recommend keeping them short to maintain engagement.
 When you post your video, it will appear in the ‘video’ tab in your profile grid.
 You can choose to share the Reel in your main profile grid and followers’ feed or link to the video through Instagram Stories, but this is optional.
 When you post your Reel, you will be given the option to create a profile cover.
 We would recommend creating a cover, especially if you’re posting to your profile grid and feed, so your followers can immediately see what your video is about.
 It is good practice to use the same style of profile cover for all your Reels, so they look cohesive in your profile grid.